syoon2/COMP3811_data/uni/postgreg_docker.md

  98345 | Kim        | Elec.
 Eng. | 80000.00
 (12 rows)
 ```
+Some postgres meta commands:

+\d Display all tables, views, etc.
+\d table-name display information about a table
+\e edit the query buffer
+\p print the query buffer
+\r clear the query buffer
+\g execute the query buffer (same as ;)

 You are now ready to use the sample database.